Lorentz83/esb2ha/documentation/index.md

 increase but can be reset to 0 (which happens every time there is a new import).

-Once the yaml is edit is done, open Home Assistant's "Developer tools" and click "Check configuration", to be sure there is no issue, followed by "Restart".
+Once the yaml edit is done, open Home Assistant's "Developer tools" and click "Check configuration", to be sure there is no issue, followed by "Restart".